When Should I Close My Pool for the Winter?

 - Remove all plugs and water from pump and filter system, including any heating elements like a heat pump.

-- Blow out pool's plumbing lines and plug all lines.
+- Blow out pool's plumbing lines and plug all returns.
 We recommend using an air compressor.
 Be sure to add a skimmer plug, called a "Gizzmo," to the skimmer.

 - Remove any ladders or handrails.